svelteuidev/svelteui/apps/docs/src/pages/basics.md

 ### Exported types

-@svelteuidev/core package export all types to help you build components and styles with TypeScript, some notable ones are:
+`@svelteuidev/core` package export all types to help you build components and styles with TypeScript.
+Some notable ones are:

 - `ColorScheme` – union of `'light' | 'dark'`.
 - `SvelteUIColor` – union of all default colors.